glm-tools/pyglmnet/paper/paper.md

 observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a hyperparameter that controls the amount of regularization.

 Modern datasets can contain a number of predictor variables, and data analysis is often exploratory.
-Due to these conditions, it is critically important to regularize the model to avoid overfitting of the data.
+To avoid overfitting of the data under these circumstances, it is critically important to regularize the model.
 Regularization works by adding penalty terms that penalize the model parameters in a variety of ways.
 It can be used to incorporate our prior knowledge about the parameters' distribution in a structured form.

-Despite the attractiveness and importance of regularized GLMs, the available tools in the Python data science eco-system do not serve all of the functionalities.
+Despite the attractiveness and importance of regularized GLMs, the available tools in the Python data science eco-system do not serve all common functionalities.
 Specifically:

 - [statsmodels] provides a wide range of noise distributions but no regularization.
 - [scikit-learn] provides elastic net regularization but only limited noise distribution options.